 The truth is that when I was in that situation, I didn’t manage my fears.
 I’m trying to remember how I felt exactly… It was like, I was so afraid of the idea that she could have been doing something and playing me for a fool that I felt compelled to snuff out any relationship she had that made me uncomfortable.
 It was insecurity at its finest, and it’s not a male thing- it’s a human thing.

 There were lessons I needed to learn.
 I needed to learn to trust my own instincts – to trust that I would know something was wrong if my relationship was bad, not because I felt jealous or uncomfortable about a relationship she had.
 Frankly, people are going to do whatever they want to do anyway.
-Playing detective or trying to control the other person to prevent them from being able to contact someone is just going to fill that person with resentment and will drain you of energy you could be putting towards better things… like making your relationship good.
+Playing detective or trying to control the other person to prevent them from being able to contact someone is just going to fill that person with resentment and will drain you of energy you could put towards better things… like making your relationship good.

-Seriously meditate upon this thought: People are going to do whatever they want to do.
+Seriously meditate on this thought: People are going to do whatever they want to do.
 No amount of trying to control them, or to “guilt” them, or to reason with them, or to commit to them, etc. is going to change that.
 Of course your actions matter, but what I’m saying here is that in the end, you can’t control the other person and even if you were able to, it’s much better to know that the other person is going to be the way you want them to be without you having to expend energy on “controlling” them.
 My feeling these days is that if your relationship is good in the moments that you’re with the person, it’s good.
 Worrying about what they could do just throws away any chance for enjoying your own life.

 For me, realizing this… really really realizing it… made me free.
 I stopped trying to be perfect and control everything so I could feel OK.
 And most importantly, I stopped interpreting someone else’s actions as a reflection of me.